Jonathan Dimbleby: Education

 Dimbleby was educated at Charterhouse, a boys' independent school in Surrey.
-Later, he studied farm management at the Royal Agricultural College and graduated in 1965.
-He then studied philosophy at University College, London, where he was editor of the student newspaper Pi, and graduated in 1970.
+He later studied farm management at the Royal Agricultural College and graduated in 1965.
+He then studied philosophy at University College, London.
 He was later elected an honorary fellow but resigned in 2015 in protest at the forced resignation of Tim Hunt as an honorary fellow.

 In July 2007 he received an honorary degree from the University of Exeter.
 He is an Honorary Fellow of Bath Spa University (2006) and holds an Honorary Doctorate from the University of the West of England (2018).

 TV and radio career

 Dimbleby began his career at the BBC in Bristol in 1969.
 In 1970 he joined The World at One as a reporter, where he also presented The World This Weekend.
 In 1972 he joined ITV's flagship current affairs programme This Week and over the following six years reported on crises in many parts of the world.
 His coverage of the 1973 Ethiopian famine, The Unknown Famine, was followed by TV and radio appeals which raised a record sum nationally and internationally.
 His report, for which he won the SFTA Richard Dimbleby Award, was used by the incoming regime to justify the overthrow of the Ethiopian Emperor Haile Selassie.

 In 1978 he wrote and presented the ITV series Jonathan Dimbleby in South America.
-In 1979 he joined Yorkshire Television, where he wrote and presented three ITV network series: 'Jonathan Dimbleby In Search of the American Dream' (1976), The Bomb (1979), The Eagle and The Bear (1980) and The Cold War Game (1981).
+In 1979 he joined Yorkshire Television, where he wrote and presented three ITV network series: Jonathan Dimbleby In Search of the American Dream (1976), The Bomb (1979), The Eagle and The Bear (1980) and The Cold War Game (1981).
 He also presented the ITV documentary series First Tuesday.
 In 1985 he joined TV-am as presenter of Jonathan Dimbleby on Sunday.
 In 1986 he returned to ITV as presenter of This Week.

 In 1988 he joined the BBC to present the new flagship political programme On the Record (1988–1993).
-He wrote, presented and co-produced two documentary series: The Last Governor (BBC1 1997) about the final five years of British rule in Hong Kong, and Charles: The Private Man, the Public Role (ITV 1994), in which (then) Prince Charles spoke about his first marriage and his relationship with Camilla Parker Bowles, now his wife and Queen Consort.
+He wrote, presented and co-produced two documentary series: The Last Governor (BBC1, 1997) about the final five years of British rule in Hong Kong, and Charles: The Private Man, the Public Role (ITV, 1994), in which (the then) Prince Charles spoke about his first marriage and his relationship with Camilla Parker Bowles, now his wife and Queen of the United Kingdom and Commonwealth Realms.